Follow this outline so you can showcase your training’s impact on the business.

 At this point of training, your goal is to understand how much your learners remember from the course and help them retain the key learnings.

-Give managers visibility into reporting on activities; such as daily microbursts or quizzes, so the managers can coach employees.
-Eileen also recommends encouraging learners to participate by congratulating most improved players and showcasing success stories.
+Give managers visibility into reporting on activities, such as daily microbursts or quizzes, so the managers can coach employees.
+Eileen also recommends encouraging learners to participate by congratulating the most improved players and showcasing success stories.

-Once you have ensured your learners retain key knowledge, it is time to start tracking if your learners are changing their behavior.
+Once you have ensured your learners retain key knowledge, it is time to start tracking if your learners are changing their behaviour.

 Give managers the responsibility to observe and “catch people in the act.”
 Eileen recommends giving managers a digital scorecard so they can rate employees against a checklist.
 This provides an evidence-based approach to help coach team members.

-Eileen also recommends repeating the baseline survey – usually about six months later – with the same questions about behavior to see if your learners have developed new habits.
+Eileen also recommends repeating the baseline survey – usually about six months later – with the same questions about behaviour to see if your learners have developed new habits.